 Next, head uptown to Central Park.
 Designed by Frederick Law Olmsted and Calvert Vaux, the massive common space is a green oasis in the middle of the big city—and perhaps the world's most famous public park.
 Its 843 beautifully landscaped acres host meadows, bodies of water, 20,000 or so trees, 58 miles of walking paths, 36 bridges and arches and every kind of outdoor recreational activity imaginable: picnics, ice-skating, concerts, baseball, lawn bowling, nature walks and more.
 It's a sight every NYC visitor should see.

 Subway Ride and Lower Manhattan

 Next, take part in another quintessential New York City experience—a subway ride.
 Catch the nearest downtown train, traveling the way locals do.
 Find the stop closest to City Hall (one or two stops past Canal Street, depending on the subway line), where you can view the beautiful architecture of the structure, one of the nation's oldest still-functioning civic buildings.
 From the City Hall grounds, glance eastward at the Brooklyn Bridge, still an inspiring architectural marvel at more than 130 years old.

 Then drop by Federal Hall National Memorial, the site where George Washington was inaugurated as the first president of the United States and where the Bill of Rights was passed.
 (The original structure was demolished in 1812; the building standing here was built as a Customs House in 1842.)
 Heading a few blocks west, you can visit the 9/11 Memorial & Museum: twin pools in the outline of the original World Trade Center towers serve as a preface to a museum that tells the story of the September 11 attacks.
-Adjacent to the site, the new One World Trade Center soars to a height of 1,776 feet, which makes it the tallest building in the Western Hemisphere.
+Adjacent to the site, the new One World Trade Center soars to a height of 1,776 feet, which makes it the tallest building in the western hemisphere.
+A hundred floors up is an observatory, with far-reaching views.
 Your final downtown stop is the National Museum of the American Indian, located within the historic Alexander Hamilton Customs House, where you can explore the rich history and culture of Native people in the Americas.